 Plan Participation By:

-State of North Dakota \$ 13,533
+State of North Dakota \$ 16,112

-Other Jurisdictions 1,674
+Other Jurisdictions 2,510

-Total Value \$ 15,207
+Total Value \$ 18,622

-NOTE 8 - PERS UNIFORM GROUP INSURANCE PROGRAM
+NOTE 9 - PERS UNIFORM GROUP INSURANCE PROGRAM

 The PERS Uniform Group Insurance Program, an enterprise fund, contracts with Blue Cross Blue Shield of North Dakota (BCBS) to provide health care insurance to the employees of the State of North Dakota, or any of its political subdivisions, institutions, departments or agencies.
 The contract provides for an accounting of premiums paid and claims incurred during the biennium.
-In accordance with the term of the contract for the 2001-2003 biennium, a final accounting was completed 24 months after the end of the biennium, which resulted in a surplus of \$3.2 million.
 The system has entered into a similar contract with BCBS for the 2003-2005 biennium.
 In accordance with the contract, the system is to deposit a total of \$6 million with BCBS.
 These surplus funds are to be used to pay any claims in excess of the premiums collected.
 At the end of the contract period, the system receives the remaining surplus funds plus interest.
 This amount will be determined as of June 30, 2007.
-The accumulated surplus and other invested funds in the amount of \$6,703,995 are shown as cash on the state's financial statements.
+The accumulated surplus and other invested funds in the amount of \$7,021,155 are shown as cash on the state's financial statements.
 These funds are being held by BCBS.

 Similarly, the PERS Uniform Group Insurance Program contracts with ING Employee Benefits to provide life insurance to the employees of the State of North Dakota or any of its political subdivisions, institutions, departments or agencies.
-The contract provides for an accounting of premiums paid and claims incurred during the biennium, which resulted in an estimated surplus of \$1.4 million.
+This contract was terminated June 30, 2005, and provides for an accounting of premiums paid and claims incurred during the biennium, which resulted in an estimated surplus of \$1.7 million.
 The surplus is classified as accounts receivable on the State's financial statements.
+The contract for life insurance for the 2005-2007 biennium is with Prudential and does not have a gain sharing arrangement.

-NOTE 9 - SEGMENT INFORMATION
+NOTE 10 - SEGMENT INFORMATION

 North Dakota Housing Finance Agency maintains three separate funds which account for general agency operations and provide loans to finance construction of rental residential housing and single-family ownership.
 The three funds are accounted for in a single fund, but investors in the multi-family and home ownership bonds rely solely on the revenue generated by the mortgage loans and assets acquired for repayment.
-Segment information for the year ended June 30, 2005, was as follows (expressed in thousands):
+Segment information for the year ended June 30, 2006, was as follows (expressed in thousands):